-We recommend empirical researchers to examine the covariate imbalance using both formal and informal diagnostics, and when possible, incorporate the quality of statistical matching into their outcome analysis.
-For instance, one way to do this is to perform a randomization inference under a biased randomization scheme using Rosenbaum's $\Gamma$ sensitivity analysis (\citealp{rosenbaum2002observational, rosenbaum2010design}) with the parameter $\Gamma$ set to the magnitude of the residual sensitivity value, i.e., $\Gamma = \underline{\widetilde{\Gamma}}$.
+We recommend empirical researchers to examine the covariate balance using both formal and informal diagnostics, and when possible, incorporate the level of residual confounding into their outcome analysis.
+For instance, one way to do this is to perform a randomization inference under a biased randomization scheme using Rosenbaum bounds (\citealp{rosenbaum2002observational, rosenbaum2010design}) with the parameter $\Gamma$ set to the magnitude of the residual sensitivity value, i.e., $\Gamma = \underline{\widetilde{\Gamma}}$.
 Other strategies to formally reflect the study design quality in the downstream outcome analysis are worth exploring.

 Failure to reject our proposed test, like failure to reject any statistical test, does not translate to a statement about the correctness of the randomization assumption; in fact, statistical matching algorithms are likely to create dependence among matched pairs or sets so that the independence part of the randomization assumption almost surely does not hold.
-However, through our extensive simulations (see also simulations in \citet{branson2018randomization}), it seemed that when our proposed tests cannot be rejected, the randomization-based outcome analysis typically has good statistical performance; in other words, the randomization assumption is a good approximation of the complicated reality when it cannot be rejected by our tests.
+However, through our extensive simulations (see also simulations in \citet{branson2018randomization}), it appears that when the randomization assumption cannot be rejected by our proposed tests, the randomization-based outcome analysis typically has good statistical performance; in other words, the randomization assumption is a good approximation of the complicated reality in these cases.